-On April 11, 2022, the Company announced that it had entered into a second option agreement ("Amelia Option") for a further 5,411 hectares in three mine concessions on the Antofalla Salar, in the mining registry of Catamarca Province.
+On April 11, 2022, the Company announced that it had entered into a second option agreement ("Amelia Option") for a further 5,411 hectares in three mine concessions on the Antofalla Salar, in the mining registry of Catamarca Province, as described below.

-On October 6, 2022, the Company announced a third option agreement ("Volcan Option") for an additional 843.5 hectares in a single mine concession on the Antofalla Salar, in the Catamarca mining registry.
+On October 6, 2022, the Company announced a third option agreement ("Volcan Option") for an additional 843.5 hectares in a single mine concession on the Antofalla Salar, in the Catamarca mining registry, as described below.

-On November 8, 2023, the Company announced a fourth option agreement ("Lexi-30 Option") for an additional 789 hectares in a single mining concession on the Antofalla Salar, wholly within the Catamarca mining registry.
+On November 8, 2023, the Company announced a fourth option agreement ("Lexi-30 Option") for an additional 789 hectares in a single mining concession on the Antofalla Salar, wholly within the Catamarca mining registry, as described below.